Bira/octopus-carnival/_posts/2023-06-20-neverwinter-bladesinger.md

 - **Unseen Hand**: Force damage and you slide the target 3 squares.

-Because of the bonuses above, Bladespells doesn't provoke an opportunity attack.
+Because of the bonuses above, Bladespells don't provoke an opportunity attack.
 They also don't have to target the same creature you just hit, but you can only use one of them per attack.
 Their damage increases by 2 per tier past Heroic.
 Looks like Shadow Sever and Unseen Hand are more or less automatic picks